This site requires a more recent version of Adobe Flash Player to function properly.

 In December 2009, Yahoo and Microsoft entered into a search partnership in which Microsoft became the primary search provider on Yahoo properties.
 Under this agreement, Yahoo will get 88% of revenue generated from searches which use Microsoft's services.
 However, Yahoo has licensed its search technology to Microsoft for 10-years, which Microsoft can use to improve its existing search platforms.

 Overall, this search deal has benefited Yahoo because it has received an RPS guarantee from Microsoft until March 2014.
+Currently, the company is in talks with Microsoft to extend this deal.
 However, we will have to wait and see what Yahoo's RPS metrics will be once the guarantee from Microsoft expires.
 If RPS falls drastically, we think that Marissa Mayer could consider starting a new search engine, possibly by partnering with social networking giant Facebook.

 Yahoo has not yet capitalized on mega-trends